g1879/DrissionPage/README.md

 ### to_iframe

-​	to_iframe(loc_or_ele: Union[str, tuple, WebElement] = 'main') -> bool
+​	to_iframe(self, loc_or_ele: Union[int, str, tuple, WebElement, DriverElement] = 'main') -> None

-​	Jump to iframe, default jump to the highest level.
+​	Jump to iframe, compatible with selenium native parameters.

 ​	Parameter Description:

-- loc_or_ele - The search condition of the iframe element is the same as the search condition of the ele () method.
+- loc_or_ele - To search for iframe element conditions, you can receive iframe serial number (starting at 0), id or name, control string, loc parameter, WebElement object, DriverElement object, and pass 'main' to jump to the top level.

 ​	Examples:
 - to_iframe('@id:iframe_id')
 - to_iframe(iframe_element)
+- to_iframe(0)
+- to_iframe('iframe_name')

 ### scroll_to_see